5 Drinks to Avoid For Healthier Teeth

 If you’re trying to improve your dental health, you should consider switching up your diet as a first step.

-Just as sugary foods can damage your teeth, particularly acidic and sugary drinks can also harm your dental health.
+Just as sugary foods can damage your teeth, particularly acidic, sugary and some fruit juice drinks and wines can also harm your dental health.
 Here are some of the top drinks to avoid when you’re trying to improve your smile.

 Coffee is perhaps one of the worst beverages for your teeth.
 Not only is this a high-acidity drink which can wear down enamel with repeated exposure, but it also encourages tooth staining.
 This beverage is made even more damaging should you add plenty of sugar into your morning cup of joe.